maxmuermann/sofluffy/addons/so_fluffy/README.md

 # SO FLUFFY!

+High-quality, endlessly configurable fur for Godot 4 with bouncy physics.

+# What is it?

 SO FLUFFY is a shell fur rendering system for Godot 4.
-Shell rendering involves creating multiple copies of an object's geometry, scaling each one up a little more, thus creating a series or "shells" of increasing size surrounding the object.
+Shell rendering involves rendering multiple copies of an object's geometry, scaling each one up a little more, thus creating a series or "shells" of increasing size surrounding the object.

 A shader is then used to render cross-sections of fur strands on each shell.

-A good reference on how shell rendering works is this video: https://www.youtube.com/watch?v=9dr-tRQzij4

 # Features